Swatantara21/Bulk_Encryptor/reorg/aes_engine/Aa/README.txt

 Of course this was to be expected.

 So MPD needs to document this because it seems to matter to him.
-Lets try to understand what Mr. Moron Gupta has done but forgotten to document.
+Lets try to understand what Mr. Gupta has done but forgotten to document.

 c_block.aa